You’ll love this slow cooker baked ziti recipe is super easy to make since it cooks the ziti pasta for you.

 Crock-pot: You’ll need a six-quart crockpot for crock-pot baked ziti.
 I especially like Crock-Pot’s 6-Quart Programmable Cook and Carry.

-Cook and carries make bringing a slowed cooked dish to a potluck party so much more convenient.
+Having a Cook and Carry makes bringing a slowed cooked dish to a potluck party so much more convenient.

-Liners: For easy cleanup, I recommend slow cooker liners.
+Liners: For easy cleanup, I recommend slow cooker liners for all crock pot recipes.

 In this recipe, the pasta tends to stick to the pot.
-Using liners save you from having to soak the crockpot overnight and scrub it using Bar Keepers Friend Cleanser and a scouring pad.
+Using liners saves you from having to soak the crockpot overnight and scrub it with a scouring pad.

 I have one and use it all the time since they keep your food insulated and easy to carry.